usawjq/chatgpt-web-midjourney-proxy/README_EN.md

 ## Disclaimer
 - This project is only released on GitHub under the MIT license, free and open-source for learning purposes.
 There will be no form of account selling, paid services, discussion groups, etc. Beware of scams.
-- This open-source project is developed based on [ChenZhaoYu](https://github.com/Chanzhaoyu/chatgpt-web); it uses the midjourney API provided by [midjourney-proxy](https://github.com/novicezk/midjourney-proxy) and [Suno-API](https://github.com/SunoAI-API/Suno-API) as the backend.
+- This open-source project is developed based on [ChenZhaoYu](https://github.com/Chanzhaoyu/chatgpt-web); it uses the midjourney API provided by [midjourney-proxy](https://github.com/novicezk/midjourney-proxy) and [Suno-API]  as the backend.

 ![cover](./docs/mj2a1.jpg)
 ## Supported Features
+- [x] Support Kling for text-to-video, image-to-video, and drawing.
+- [x] Support Ideogram for drawing.
+- [x] Support Runway for text-to-video and image-to-video.
+- [x] Support Luma for text-to-video and image-to-video.
+- [x] Support Viggle for dance.
+- [x] Support Suno for audio-to-audio generation.
 - [x] Support for the standalone Suno module, with adjustable lyrics and music style
 - [x] All original ChatGPT web features
 - [x] ChatGPT web supports custom API keys and base_url
 - [x] Midjourney text-to-image
 - [x] Midjourney blend image + text-to-image
 - [X] Midjourney image variations U1 to U4, V1 to V4, and redrawing
 - [X] Midjourney partial redrawing
 - [X] Midjourney 1.5x and 2x zoom